Sima Xun: First northern expedition

+Second northern expedition

-Zhao continued to deteriorate as Ran Min took over the government later in 349.
-In 351, Former Qin forces drove out Du Hong (杜洪) and Zhang Ju (張舉) from the Guanzhong region.
-The two men asked Sima Xun for assistance, so he marched back north again.
-Qin's ruler, Fu Jian personally met his forces at Wuzhang Plains and repeatedly defeated him.
-Sima Xun eventually forfeited and retreated to Nanzheng.
+In 351, two natives of the Guanzhong region, Du Hong and Zhang Ju took advantage of the Zhao military's absence to seize control over Chang'an.
+However, they were soon ousted by the Di general, Fu Jian, who established his state Former Qin while they fled to Sizhu (司竹; southeast of present-day Zhouzhi County, Shaanxi) The two men requested assistance from Sima Xun, so in April or May, he marched north again with 30,000 soldiers.
+Fu Jian personally went to face his forces at Wuzhang Plains and repeatedly defeated him.
+Sima Xun eventually retreated to Nanzheng before returning to Hanzhong.

-Meanwhile, Du Hong and Zhang Ju were falling out with each other.
+Meanwhile, Du Hong and Zhang Ju fell out with each other at Yiqiu (宜秋; located south of the Zhengguo Canal in Shaanxi).
 Du considered his family superior to Zhang's and constantly berated him.
 Angered, Zhang ordered his men to injure Du.
 Du knew how much Xun was worried of Zhang's power, and so managed to persuade him to kill Zhang.
 In 352, Sima Xun pretended to invite Zhang Ju over to meet him but instead had him arrested and executed.
 Zhang Ju's brother (whose name was not recorded) attacked Sima Xun, but the two agreed to a truce and Sima Xun returned south.
 Du declared himself King of Qin, but he was killed by Fu Jian's forces not long after.

+Later campaigns

 Xiao Jingwen's rebellion

-Back in 347, a Jin general by the name of Xiao Jingwen (蕭敬文) had rebelled in Fucheng and declared himself King of Chengdu, stirring trouble in Baxi (巴西; around present-day Langzhong, Sichuan) and Hanzhong.
+Previously in 347, a Jin general by the name of Xiao Jingwen (蕭敬文) had rebelled in Fucheng and declared himself King of Chengdu, stirring trouble in Baxi (巴西; around present-day Langzhong, Sichuan) and Hanzhong.
 The Inspector of Yizhou, Zhou Fu (周撫) campaigned against him for the next five years but could not capture his capital.
 In late 352, Huan Wen sent Sima Xun to help Zhou Fu, and the two generals finally managed to kill Xiao Jingwen and put down his rebellion.